 - B.2.1 Match the front setback of the historic buildings along the same side of the street.
-When the front setback pattern of the historic structures on the same side of the street varies, locate the addition between the minimum and maximum of the prevailing front setbacks. - B.2.2 Maintain the pattern and rhythm of the side yard setbacks of the other historic structures on the same side of the street. - B.2.3 Limit paving within the street yard to primary driveways and sidewalks.
-Curb cuts and new driveways through the street yard are strongly discouraged for properties with alley access. - B.2.4 On interior lots, limit the surface area of driveways and sidewalks to no more than 50% of the street yard lot area. - .1 For Tulsa Public Schools properties, additional paving in the street yard will be considered on a case-by-case basis. - B.2.5 On corner lots, limit the surface area of driveways and sidewalks to no more than 30% of the combined street yard lot area. - .1 For Tulsa Public Schools properties, additional paving in the street yard will be considered on a case-by-case basis.
+When the front setback pattern of the historic structures on the same side of the street varies, locate the addition between the minimum and maximum of the prevailing front setbacks. - B.2.2 Maintain the pattern and rhythm of the side yard setbacks of the other historic structures on the same side of the street. - B.2.3 Limit paving within the front street yard to primary driveways and sidewalks.
+Curb cuts and new driveways through the front street yard are strongly discouraged for properties with alley access. - B.2.4 On interior lots, limit the surface area of driveways and sidewalks to no more than 50% of the front street yard lot area. - .1 Elmwood no more than 25% of front street yard lot area - B.2.5 On corner lots, limit the surface area of driveways and sidewalks to no more than 30% of the combined front and side street vard lot area.